By the MaterialCalc Editorial Team Updated August 2026

 How the deck stair calculator works

-Number of steps = total rise ÷ target riser height, rounded to the nearest whole number.
+The math: number of steps = total rise ÷ target riser height, rounded to the nearest whole number.
 The actual riser height is then total rise ÷ steps (so all risers are equal — code requires this to within ⅜").

 Total run = (steps − 1) × tread depth.
 Stringer length = √(total rise² + total run²) for the diagonal cut.
 We round up to the next standard stringer length (12 ft / 3.6 m or 16 ft / 4.8 m for taller sets).